Tyratox/lazuli-authentication/README.md

     app.get("/views/login", loginView);

-This page has to contain a form which posts the fields `username` (email) and `password` to an endpoint like the following:
+This page has to contain a form which posts the fields `email` and `password` to an endpoint like the following:

     app.post(
         "/auth/local/login",